John Meres: Career

 He was unanimously elected Governor of the York Buildings Company on 17 September 1723.
 That company was originally concerned in water supply, but had in 1719 and 1720 bought various estates (mainly in Scotland), forfeited due to the Jacobite rising of 1715 for over £308,000.
 However, following the bursting the South Sea Bubble, they had difficulty in raising the purchase money.
 In summer 1723, stock of the company, previously cancelled, was reissued, but this depressed the share price further.
 Following his election, Meres proposed that the company should borrow money from the Charitable Corporation, issuing bonds to it, but this fell through.
 Meres then proposed that each member would surrender half his stock, and added a paragraph to the minutes of the York Buildings Company meeting of 21 September 1724 as if this had been agreed, but this was (according to his opponents) objected to when the minutes were read at the next meeting.
 At the time, he held ten percent of the company's stock.
 Nevertheless, the minutes of that meeting were written up as if it had been agreed.
 The issue of these bonds apparently did not go ahead, but was being questioned in the Scottish courts in 1729.

 Meres was a member of the new Committee of the Charitable Corporation, elected on 25 October 1725, but left it in December 1729.
 His position with these two companies no doubt enabled him to organise a financial transaction between them.
 He was also Subgovernor of the Royal Africa Company.

 Posterity

 Meres died unmarried on 19 February 1735 and was buried at Kirby Bellars.
 His effects in London were sold by auction in May 1736, including jewels, plate, five pictures and mathematical instruments.
 The bulk of his estate passed to Thomas Whichcot, son of George Whichcot (MP for Lincolnshire) and his sister Francis Katherine Meres.
-Part of his estates was sold under the authority of a Private Act of Parliament passed in 1773.
+Part of his estates was sold under the authority of a private act of Parliament, Whichcot's Estate Act 1773 (13 Geo.
+3. c.
+31 Pr.).